 "you made me do it."
 This is not true.
 People are responsible for their own actions.
 They may say they are sorry and tell you it will never happen again,

 worse if you don't take steps to stop it.
 If you are in an abusive relationship,

-police department, hospital, or clinic can help you.
+friends, fellow church members, employer, doctor, or local police department, hospital, or clinic can help you.
 These national hotlines

 can help you find resources in your area.
 Call: